Edgar Allan Poe Award for Best Young Adult Novel

 The Edgar Allan Poe Awards (popularly called the Edgars), named after Edgar Allan Poe, are presented every year by the Mystery Writers of America.
 They remain the most prestigious awards in the entire mystery genre.
-The award for Best Young Adult Mystery was established in 1989 and recognizes works written for ages twelve to eighteen, and grades eight through twelve.
+The award for Best Young Adult Mystery was established in 1989 as part of the Edgar Awards and recognizes works written for ages twelve to eighteen, and grades eight through twelve.
 Prior to the establishment of this award, the Mystery Writers of America awarded a special Edgar to Katherine Paterson for The Master Puppeteer in 1977.